 Companies developing technology products

 With respect to technology product companies (See Figure 3), it may be noted that the trends are different.
 Whereas technology services’ employability is mainly a function of English and cognitive skills, the skills in coding and algorithms also become necessary for technology product companies.
-Because of this, the education in college has an equal, if not more impact on the job performance in the technology product sector as compared to the impact on the quality of students when they join the college.
-This is also evident in the fact that the correlation to the log of the number of students falls to -0.72 from -0.83 in the case of technology services companies.
+Because of this, the education in college has an equal, if not more impact on the job performance in technology product sector as compared to the impact of the quality of students when they join the college.
+This is also evident with the fact that the correlation to the log of the number of students falls to -0.72 from -0.83 in the case of technology services companies.
 The number of colleges is a suitable proxy for intake quality.

 Three states, i.e. Uttarakhand, Kerala, and Chhattisgarh, show largely different ranks with respect to the percentage of meeting job performance expectations in technology services and technology product companies.
-Whereas Kerala and Chhattisgarh better their position in technology products, Uttarakhand climbs down.
+Whereas Kerala and Chhattisgarh better their position in technology product, Uttarakhand climbs down.
 This is indicative of better education within colleges in Kerala and Chhattisgarh.

 Business Process Outsourcing (BPO)

 We compared the percentage of meeting job performance expectations across colleges within major metros in the country (see Table 1).
 We found similar trends to those with regard to job performance in states.
 Delhi (north) shows the highest percentage followed by Kolkata (East), cities in the West, and the lowest figures were observed in colleges in Southern cities.